Pilot512/Rioce-Computer-Appliction/README.md

-# Rioce-Computer-Appliction
+# Rioce-Application
-Rioce Computer Appliction is a official appliction avalabe on Google playstore
+This is a Rioce Application